Family on the Camino: Onward, Backward by Bennett Voyles

 2. What are some of your favourite memories from your trip?

-At this point, I have two kinds of memories – first, from the actual trek, and then from my research about the towns, we went through when I started working on Onward, Backward!
+At this point, I have two kinds of memories – first, from the actual trek, and then from my research about the towns we went through when I started working on Onward, Backward!

-As far as the actual Camino goes, the most memorable parts were the extremes – both the funniest things that happened and the most difficult moments.
+As far as the actual Camino goes, the most memorable parts were the extremes – the funniest things that happened and the most difficult moments.
 Often, those categories overlapped, particularly as you look back on them.
-The second set of memories are the things I’ve learned since I began the research for the book, particularly about the deliberate way the Church went about inventing and marketing the Camino in the 10th and 11th centuries.
+The second set of memories is the things I’ve learned since I began the research for the book, particularly about the deliberate way the Church went about inventing and marketing the Camino in the 10th and 11th centuries.

 Le Chemin du Puy in France

-We treat the Camino as a somber spiritual path, and it was, but it was also a kind of medieval Route 66.
-First, the monks built up the Saint James cult, and then they organized a whole string of monasteries that stretched all across Spain and France, complete with plenty of roadside attractions (mostly saints’ relics) that monks would conjure up or steal from other churches.
+We treat the Camino as a sombre spiritual path, and it was, but it was also a kind of medieval Route 66.
+First, the monks built up the Saint James cult, and then they organized a whole string of monasteries that stretched across Spain and France, complete with plenty of roadside attractions (mostly saints’ relics) that monks would conjure up or steal from other churches.

 walking or cycling the camino with my family